codeandfury/developer.onsip.com/content/guides/sipjsguide.md

   src="http://jsfiddle.net/mgc2e/11/embedded/html,js,css,result/">
 </iframe>

-### Sending an invite
+### Creating the Call

-As when we send a message, when we make a call, we first need to create a user agent using `SIP.UA()`.
+Similar to message sending, when we make a call, we first need to create a user agent using `SIP.UA()`.
 After this we can send an invite to make a call and thereby create a SIP session.

 To send an invite first create a javascript object, which contains the `media` variable that specifies whether the session contains audio and video (i.e. whether it is a video call or an audio call).